ZiadElGafy/AutomaticTimeTracker/README.md

 10. From the sidebar, click "Credentials".
 11. Click "CREATE CREDENTIALS", and then "OAuth client ID".
 12. Set the type to "Desktop app", and click create.
-13. Download the JSON file, rename it to `credentials.json`, and put it and the `token.json` file in the *GoogleCalendarManager* folder.
+13. Download the JSON file, rename it to `credentials.json`, and put it in the *GoogleCalendarManager* folder.

 *Don't share your credentials or token with anyone as they are private.*